Lime and Lemon (Lima and Limón) in Latin America: A pair of words with a particularly complicated relationship.

 The common lime eaten in the DR is of the Persian lime variety.
 The scientific name is Citrus × latifolia.
 As lemons (Citrus × limon) are less common, they are called by the more descriptive name of limón amarillo.

 In Spain, where lemons are much more common than limes, lemons are limones and limes are limas, and this is confirmed by the Real Academia definitions that describe limones as yellow and limas as green.

 The origin of the word "lemon" is thought to be Middle Eastern, from the Arabic laymun and from the Persian limun, the generic term for citrus fruit.
 The actual fruit originated in Asia and it is said that Columbus himself brought the first seeds to Hispaniola in 1493.

-Lemons are a sub tropical/tropical crop, but they rarely appear in markets and supermarkets in the Dominican Republic.
+Lemons are a subtropical/tropical crop, but they rarely appear in markets and supermarkets in the Dominican Republic.
 It would be interesting to find out whether this is because they can’t grow here.
 Perhaps it’s just that no one is cultivating them commercially.
-Although lemons do have a slightly different, softer flavour that goes better with certain things, on the whole I prefer limes.
+Although lemons do have a slightly different, softer flavor that goes better with certain things, on the whole, I prefer limes.